PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/1-Introduction.md

 For troubleshooting, check out the [Vuforia Spatial Toolbox forum](https://forum.spatialtoolbox.vuforia.com/).
 It is monitored regularly by the PTC Spatial Toolbox team and members of the spatial computing community.

 ## Requirements
 Below is a list of components that are necessary to complete this project.
 They can be broken down between hardware and software.
-It is also recommended that this project is completed in an area where there is a strong Wi-Fi connection.
+A wi-fi network is also required.

 ### Hardware:
 * iPhone, iPad, or iPod Touch running iOS 12.0 or later (Android is  urrently in BETA)
 * LEGO SPIKE Prime set
 * LEGO Education feedback pamphlet that comes with SPIKE Prime set
 * Computer running MacOS or Windows with Bluetooth capabilities

 ### Software:
 * [LEGO SPIKE App](https://education.lego.com/en-us/downloads/spike-prime/software)